stephane-martin/skewer/README.md

 ## Features

--   Listens on TCP, UDP or RELP
+-   Listen on TCP, UDP or RELP
--   Can fetch logs from Kafka
+-   Fetch logs from Kafka
+-   Observe Unix accounting
+-   Fetch MacOS system logs
--   Can fetch log messages from Journald (on Linux)
+-   Fetch log messages from Journald (on Linux)
--   Can fetch audit logs from the kernel (on Linux, by Journald)
--   Can forward logs to Kafka, to another syslog server, or to Graylog
+-   Forward logs to Kafka, another syslog server, a HTTP Server, Graylog, NATS...
--   Can write logs on the local filesystem
+-   Write logs to the local filesystem
--   Configuration can be provided as a configuration file, or optionally fetched from Consul (not really finished)
+-   Configuration can be provided as a configuration file, or optionally fetched from Consul
 -   Can register the TCP and RELP listeners as services in Consul
 -   Custom message parsers and filters can be defined through Javascript functions